zifeo/Bookshelf/reports/query_analysis/queries.md

 ORDER BY COUNT(ta.award_id) DESC
 LIMIT 1;
 ```
 This query basically links the tables `authors` and `awards` by doing multiple joins with tables in between.
 Then it simply checks if the author is dead and filter to keep only the awards that has been received after his death.
-Finally we order the final results on the number of awards that weren't filtered and keep only the first result, the one with most award.
+Finally we order the final results on the number of awards remaining per author and keep only the first result, the one with most award.

 ### Running time & optimization
-Without any indexes the query runs in approximatly 700ms.
+The query runs in approximatly **700ms**.
 This time is mainly distributed between the full scans of tables and joins.
-We already spent 99.96% of the time after all the joins are done.
+We already spent 99.96% of the time when the joins are done.
 So even if we create an index on fields used in the where clauses or aggregate actions, we won't see any improvement.

 ### Plan